 Eventually, the name was abbreviated into Lampeter.
 The legend originated from a unique work of fiction entitled The Legend of Hell Street Lane or the Man with Two Heads, written by Ezra Lamborn, an old school teacher who lived in the neighborhood of Lampeter Square.
-Over time, the fictitious story gained credence until it was accepted as fact.
+Over time, the fictitious story gained credence until some accepted it as fact.

 In addition to the Swiss Mennonite, Welsh immigrants also settled in the area.
 While fewer in numbers, the Welsh proved both intelligent and influential, taking prominent roles in public affairs.
 It was from this position of power that these Welsh settlers named the township Lampeter after Lampeter, Wales.
 In Wales, Lampeter is a place of theological learning.
 Furthermore, in Welsh Lampeter means The Church of Peter or St. Peter’s Church.